May 24, 2022 – Comprehensive update.

+May 24, 2022 – Comprehensive update.

 - Negative result for COVID-19 or SARS-CoV-2

-Within 48hrs of the expected time of arrival aboard the vessel (determined by the local time zone of the vessel), students (and parents if a student is under the age of eighteen) are required to complete and submit our Pre-Trip Precautionary Self Certification Health Form.
+Within 48hrs of the expected time of arrival aboard the vessel (determined by the local time zone of the vessel), students (and parents if a student is under eighteen) must complete and submit our Pre-Trip Precautionary Self Certification Health Form within their student portal.
 This form documents that over the preceding 10-day period:

 - Confirms that the student has been following the expectations of the Pre-Trip Precautionary Period by following the expectations outlined above.

 Our pre-trip risk mitigation strategies culminate on travel day and during the onboarding process.

 1. Mitigating risk during travel

-We require students to take maximum personal health precautions while traveling to the vessel.
+We strongly recommend students take maximum personal health precautions while traveling to the vessel.
 This includes wearing a quality N95 face mask throughout the airport, aircraft, or any ground transportation.

 2. Destination country arrival protocols